Bryce052/OSINT-Python-Training/README.md

 # OSINT Python Training – Code Repository

-This repository contains all the Python scripts, data files, and examples used in the **OSINT (Open Source Intelligence) Python Training Course**.
+This repository contains all the Python scripts, data files, and examples used in the **OSINT (Open Source Information Analysis) Python Training Course**.

 ---